nenosinc/iCloudDocumentSync/CONTRIBUTING.md

 1. Sign up for a GitHub Account
 2. Star this repository (so you can follow changes and find it easily)
+3. Look through the [issues](https://github.com/iRareMedia/iCloudDocumentSync/issues) (opened or closed) for iCloud Document Sync to see if your issue has already been fixed, answered, or is being fixed
-3. Create a new issue from the issues tab on the right side of the screen
+4. Create a [new issue](https://github.com/iRareMedia/iCloudDocumentSync/issues/new) from the issues tab on the right side of the screen

 ### How to Contribute - Changes
 Want to make a change to this project?
 Maybe you have a great idea, a new feature, bug fix, or something else.
 Here's the best way to contribute changes to the project.